OWASP/OpenCRE/scripts/cre_sync/README.md

 * ~ add export for Standards unmapped to CREs as lone standards (useful for visibility) ~ Done
 * ~ add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x ~ Done
 * ~ add parse from export format ~ Done
+* ~ add github actions ci ~ Done
 * ~ make into flask rest api ~ Done
 * ~   refer use case (search by cre) ~ Done
 * ~   search by standard ~ Done
 * add db integration of tags
-   * ~ add tags in db  (search by tag, export with tags etc) ~ Done add parser integration of tags (parse the new new new spreadsheet template which incorporates tags) ~ add search by tag in rest and frontend ~ Done
+* ~ add tags in db  (search by tag, export with tags etc) ~ Done
+* add parser integration of tags (parse the new new new spreadsheet template which incorporates tags)
+* ~ add search by tag in rest and frontend ~ Done

-write frontend
+* write frontend
-make frontend show Graph
+* make frontend show Graph

-make library out of file format and spreadsheet template parsers add the ability for a mapping document to have multiple yamls in it add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)  (gap analysis use case) write docs and record usage gif add dockerfile???
+* make library out of file format and spreadsheet template parsers
+* add the ability for a mapping document to have multiple yamls in it
+* add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)  (gap analysis use case)

-add github actions ci/cd
+* write docs and record usage gif
+* add dockerfile???